labgem/microscope-user-doc/docs/content/compgenomics/virulence.rst

 How virulence predictions are made ?
 -------------------------------------------------------

-Genomic objects predicted by the Microscope platform are blasted against the three virulence database using blastp.
+Genomic objects predicted by the Microscope platform are blasted against the three virulence databases using blastp.
 Blast results are filtered using **e-value** lower than 1e :sup:`-2`, **identities** upper than 30% and **minlrap** upper than 0.8 .